 What Is The Fitting Process For Ortho-k Lenses?

 At 20/20 Eye Care, our patients undergo a full ortho-k assessment before being fitted for these lenses.
 We will evaluate the health of your child’s eye and determine the exact corrective prescription.
-To measure the precise curvature of the child’s cornea, Melania Napolitano, O.D. will use a topographer, ensuring these customized lenses are a perfect fit.
+To measure the precise curvature of the child’s cornea, Dr. Melania and Dr. Maria will use a topographer, ensuring these customized lenses are a perfect fit.

 After the initial fitting, patients will be provided with detailed instructions and in-clinic training on how to insert, remove, and care for their ortho-k contact lenses.
 A few periodic check-ups will help ascertain any changes in refraction and corneal topography, and adjustments to the lenses will be made accordingly.